pallets/click/docs/parameters.md

 ```{currentmodule} click
 ```

-Click supports only two principle types of parameters for scripts (by design): options and arguments.
+Click supports only two principal types of parameters for scripts (by design): options and arguments.

 ## Options